 - It is imperative to the POLST Paradigm that the process of completing a POLST Paradigm Form involve informed, shared decision-making between patients and health care professionals.
 The conversation involves the patient discussing his/her values, beliefs and goals for care, and the health care professional presents the patient’s diagnosis, prognosis, and treatment alternatives, including the benefits and burdens of life-sustaining treatment.
 Together they reach an informed decision about desired treatment, based on the patient’s values, beliefs and goals for care.

-- The POLST Paradigm is not for everyone; only patients with serious illnesses or frailty for whom their health care professionals would not be surprised if they died within a year should have a POLST Paradigm Form.
+- The POLST Paradigm is not for everyone; POLST Paradigm Forms are appropriate for patients with serious illnesses or frailty for whom their health care professionals would not be surprised if they died within a year.
 For these patients, their current health status indicates the need for standing medical orders for emergent or future medical care.
 For healthy patients, an advance directive is an appropriate tool for making future end-of-life care wishes known to loved ones.

 - A POLST Paradigm Form allows patients to have their religious values respected.
 For example, the POLST Paradigm Form allows Catholics to make decisions consistent with the United States Conference of Catholic Bishops Ethical and Religious Directives for Catholic Health Care Services, 5th ed.
 (2009) and ensures that those decisions will be honored in an emergency and across care transitions.